Apollo agrees to policyholder protections in Athene-Aviva deal

 By Karen Freifeld

-NEW YORK, Aug 14 Apollo Global Management has agreed to "enhanced" safeguards for policyholders as part of Athene Holding Ltd's planned purchase of the New York subsidiary of Aviva USA, New York's financial regulator said on Wednesday.
+NEW YORK Aug 14 Apollo Global Management has agreed to "enhanced" safeguards for policyholders as part of Athene Holdings Ltd's planned purchase of the New York business of Britain's Aviva Plc, New York's financial regulator said on Wednesday.

 The new policyholder protections include higher capital standards, greater disclosure and enhanced regulatory scrutiny, the superintendent of New York's Department of Financial Services said in a statement.